 Cities across Canada are being transformed by immigration, and the sport system will also be affected as some sports, likely those that have been traditionally popular in Canada, may see their participation levels decline.
-Other sport and physical activity organizations, with which newcomer Canadians are familiar, may grow in popularity, especially if they choose to expand their programming to meet the needs of these newcomers.
+Other sport and physical activity organizations, with which New to Canada Participants are familiar, may grow in popularity, especially if they choose to expand their programming to meet the needs of these new Canadians.
 Regardless of participation levels, it is indeed the responsibility of all sport and physical activity leaders to ensure that the system is accessible to all Canadians.
-We must become familiar with, and empathetic to, the unique circumstances that prevent some newcomers from fully participating in sport and physical activity.
+We must become familiar with, and empathetic to, the unique circumstances that prevent some New to Canada Participants from fully participating in sport and physical activity.